PSUGraphicDesign/workflow-demo/readme.md

 ### Git Workflow Demo

 We'll do a few things, today:
-1. Fork this repository
+1. Clone this repository to your own computer
-2. Clone it to your own computer
+2. Create your own branch
 3. Make some changes
-4. Push them back into your own repository
+4. Publish your branch
 5. Issue a Pull Request